 State funds are provided to the project on a reimbursement basis after expenditures are verified and approved.
-As of the report date, \$3.4 million in disbursements have been provided to the project.
+As of the report date, \$3.7 million in disbursements had been provided to the project.

 The cooperative endeavor agreement (CEA) between the State of Louisiana / LED and the Military Department of the State of Louisiana specifies that State funding will be used for planning, engineering and construction of the RTI.
-Additionally, State funding must be used by June 30, 2010.
+Additionally, State funding must be used by December 31, 2010.

 As this project involves a State government entity, the CEA does not include clawback provisions.
-Military Department progress report filings indicate construction of the Dining Facility is 90% complete.
-All flooring material is on site, painting and roofing work has commenced and the HVAC system is operational.
+Military Department progress report filings indicate construction of the Dining Facility is complete.

-As of the report date, the Dining Facility project was meeting or exceeding all performance requirements in the CEA.
+As of the report date, the Dining Facility project was meeting or exceeding all of its performance requirements in the CEA.